10 Teeth Whitening Mistakes to Avoid

 2. Skipping a customized dental tray

 Forgoing a dentist’s tailor-made tray that fits perfectly over your teeth, and using a generic tooth guard can result in spilled, or swallowed whitening solution, disappointing results, and additional expense.
-“A customized tray provides a better fit,” says Albert.
+“A customized tray provides a better fit,” says Dr. Albert.
 “The bleach is kept in contact with the teeth and can act properly instead of irritating the throat and gums.”
+(Psst: Check out what else dentists wish you knew about teeth whitening.)

 3. Having your teeth whitened at a salon